MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-preferences.md

 ## Configuration profile deployment

 Once you've built the configuration profile for your enterprise, you can deploy it through the management console that your enterprise is using.
-Listed below are steps for deploying this through JAMF and Intune.
+The following sections provide instructions on how to deploy this profile using JAMF and Intune.

 ### JAMF deployment

-From the JAMF console, open **Computers** > **Configuration Profiles**, navigate to the configuration profile you'd like to use, then select **Custom Settings** and create a new entry with *com.microsoft.wdav* as the preference domain and upload the .plist produced using the steps described earlier in this document.
+From the JAMF console, open **Computers** > **Configuration Profiles**, navigate to the configuration profile you'd like to use, then select **Custom Settings**.
+Create an entry with *com.microsoft.wdav* as the preference domain and upload the .plist produced earlier.

 >[!WARNING]
 >It is important that you enter the correct preference domain (*com.microsoft.wdav*), otherwise the preferences might not be recognized by the product.